skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 ## Setting Up

 First we need to download our GraphQL Sandbox and run it locally.
-That's the place where we will build our Schema.
+That's the place where we will define our Schema.

 Clone this repo: